MozillaFoundation/foundation.mozilla.org/README.md

 ### Running the project for front-end development

-- At the root of the project you can run: `npm start`, which will start the server as well as watch tasks for recompiling changes to Pug, JS, and Sass files.
+- At the root of the project you can run: `npm start`, which will start the server as well as watch tasks for recompiling changes to JS(X) and Sass files.

 ### Tests